nullobject/rein/README.md

 ## Data types

-## ENUM
+### Enumerated types

 *(PostgreSQL only)*

-An enum is a data type that has a static and ordered set of values.
+An enum is a data type that represents a static, ordered set of values.

 ```ruby
 add_enum_type :book_type, ['paperback', 'hardcover']